Tini79/cflow/docs/channel-manager/api-docs/api-channel-manager/properties.md

 ```

 #### Response Field Details
-**Result**: An object containing hotel records returned by the API.
+**Result**: An object containing hotel/property records returned by the API.
   - `name`: The display name of the property or group of properties.
   - `code`: The unique code representing the property.
   - `currency_code`: The currency code associated with the property (ISO 4217 format).